19hours/sg-statutes/Acts/Competition Act.md

 “issue of competition between undertakings” includes an issue of competition between undertakings that arises generally in the sector of activity in relation to which the Commission or the regulatory authority may exercise powers and such an issue that falls, or could fall, to be the subject of the exercise by the Commission or the regulatory authority of powers in particular circumstances;

-“party” means a party to a co-operation agreement and a reference to another party (whether that expression or the expression ’’the other party’’ is used) shall, where there are 2 or more other parties to the agreement, be construed as a reference to one or more of those other parties or each of them, as appropriate.
+“party” means a party to a co-operation agreement and a reference to another party (whether that expression or the expression “other party” is used) shall, where there are 2 or more other parties to the agreement, be construed as a reference to one or more of those other parties or each of them, as appropriate.

+[Ireland Competition 2002, s.
+34 (1), (3) and (12)]

 ### Co-operation between Commission and foreign competition bodies